marcuj/create-art-store/APIDOC.md

 `400` error: "Missing required params"
 - Occurs when request is missing one of the two parameters

-`400` error: "Email is not associated with an existing account"
+`400` error: "Username is not associated with an existing account"
-- Occurs when given email doesn't have an account
+- Occurs when given username doesn't have an account

 `400` error: "Incorrect password"
-- Occurs when password is incorrect for the account associated with given email
+- Occurs when password is incorrect for the account associated with given username

 ## Create New User
 **Endpoint:** `/register`

-**Description:** Registers an account to the store with given email and password.
+**Description:** Registers an account to the store with given username and password.

 **Request Type:** `POST`